 Last Updated on by

-I’ve just spent the last month traveling through Pakistan, and am blown away by all of the beautiful places in the country.
+After spending a month traveling through Pakistan, I am blown away by all of the beautiful pla fces in this country.
 Forget everything you’ve heard about Pakistan in the news because I’m about to show you a side of the country that will change your view.

 I was traveling through Pakistan as part of the International Entrepreneurship Summer School Program with the Institute of Business Administration in Karachi.
 We spent the first 10 days learning in the classroom and exploring the city of Karachi, followed by two weeks traveling around the rest of the country, visiting so many amazing places in Pakistan.

-This post will highlight 10 most beautiful places in Pakistan to inspire and hopefully give you a new perspective on the country.
+This post will highlight ten of the most beautiful places in Pakistan to inspire and hopefully give you a new perspective on the country.
 This list is in no particular order, because how can you choose between so many beautiful places?!

 10 Beautiful Places in Pakistan